andryanfarhanmaulana/mem-follow/README.md

 ## Code Architecture

-The script is structured into several distinct classes, each with a single responsibility to promote maintainability and testability.
+The script is structured into several distinct classes, each with a single responsibility, which promotes maintainability and testability.

 ```
 +---------------------------+